Director of research services

-Prior to her current position at the Center, Brown served as director of the APQC Knowledge Center.
-She was also previously the senior program manager for supply chain, innovation, and product development and was responsible for finding and disseminating best practices and metrics in those areas.
-Brown has led some of APQC’s largest research projects and served as project manager, client manager, subject matter expert, and co-author of numerous projects, including APQC’s Open Standards Research in supply chain planning, procurement, manufacturing, logistics, innovation, and product development.
+Since joining APQC in 1996, Brown has led several of APQC’s key growth initiatives.
+Prior to her current role, she served as director of APQC’s Knowledge Center and as a senior program manager, finding and disseminating best practices and metrics in targeted areas.
+She has led some of APQC’s largest research projects and served as project manager, client manager, subject matter expert, and co-author of numerous projects, including APQC’s Open Standards Benchmarking® in supply chain planning, procurement, manufacturing, logistics, innovation, and product development.